srknzl/AwesomeBooks-Backend/README.md

+Objective: To learn backend development with node.js

+Steps Taken:

+1- Started with mysql.
+2- Switched to sequelize
+3- Switched to mongodb nosql and stayed on nosql.
+4- I implemented common backend logic like authentication, authorization, validation..
+5- Then I deployed it to heroku, using aws for image storage.
+6- Then I decided to convert to REST api.
+7- I selected to use VueJs.

+Currently I am trying to convert whole project to REST+Vue application.

 Live at : [https://awesomebooks.herokuapp.com](https://awesomebooks.herokuapp.com)

 In this project amazon aws s3(simple storage service) is used to store images.
 Database server resides in mongodb atlas.
 Finally, code resides in heroku server.